Michael Mathieu: Career

 At the 2009 CAC Championships he came sixth in the 400 m final.
 He was selected for the national team at the 2009 World Championships in Athletics, but disqualifications meant he was out of the first round of both events.
 He performed better at the 2010 IAAF World Indoor Championships, reaching the semi-finals, but the team failed to finish the relay.
 Outdoors, he was a silver medalist in the relay at the 2010 CAC Games and fourth in the relay at the 2010 Commonwealth Games.

 In 2011, a switch to focus on the 200 m event saw him have a career breakthrough.
 He ran a personal best of 20.38 seconds to win at the national championships then claimed the gold medal in the event at the 2011 Central American and Caribbean Championships in Athletics.
 He also won the relay, running with Avard Moncur and Ramon Miller.
 He represented Bahamas in the 200 m at the 2011 World Championships in Athletics, but failed to finish in his semi-final due to injury.
 He came close to medal at the 2011 Pan American Games, where he was fourth behind Brazil's Bruno de Barros.

 He opened his 2012 season in strong form.
 Competing on the Brazilian Athletics Tour, he ran a Bahamian record of 20.16 seconds for the 200 m and set a personal best in the 400 m with a run 45.06 seconds.
 He also equalled his 100 metres best with a time of 10.30 seconds.
 He also won gold at the 2012 London Olympics with the Bahamas 4 × 400 m team beating medal favorites USA with a national record.

 At the 2014 Commonwealth Games, he won a silver medal as part of the men's 4 × 400 m team.

-At the 2016 Summer Olympics, Mathieu and the Bahamian team would win the bronze medal in the 4 × 400 m relay.
+At the 2016 Summer Olympics, Mathieu and the Bahamian team won the bronze medal in the 4 × 400 m relay.
 Another former Texas Tech athlete, Gil Roberts, was a member of the gold medal-winning USA team.